 Dr. Julian Sculley earned a Ph.D. in Chemistry from Texas A&M University in 2013 and focused on designing materials for a variety of applications including gas storage and separations.

-Maria Gainer serves as VP of Business Development and has over 25 years of sales, marketing and management experience.
+Maria Gainer serves as VP for Business Development and Manager Sales & Marketing and has over 25 years of sales, marketing and management experience.
 Most recently she managed a Sales Acquisition team for a leading independent owner and operator of wireless communications infrastructure across North, Central and South America.
 She developed highly effective sales programs and led the sales team in negotiating multi-million dollar sales volumes with record results of over $50 million for the company year after year.
 She has experience working with various industries with a proven ability to lead organizations and grow new markets.
 She holds a Bachelors of Art in Communications from the University of South Florida.

 Jerry Kaczur serves as Chief Engineer.
 He has over 40 years experience in chemical process development in the areas of electrochemical processes in including chlor alkali, inorganic chemicals, oxidizers and reducing chemicals, air and water pollution control, and in water disinfection treatment systems.
 Jerry also has had extensive manufacturing operating experience in these industries.
 Areas of specialized experience include new electrochemical process development, air pollution control in NOx and SOx, inorganic chemistry and analytical methods, chemical process synthesis and design, as well as pilot plant design, operation and commissioning.
 Jerry previously worked for Liquid Light, Inc. developing technologies for the conversion of carbon dioxide (CO2) to chemicals and fuels.
 Products include oxalic acid, formate, and ethylene glycol.
 He also worked for Honeywell’s Specialty Materials Division, PureLine Treatment Systems and Olin.